When fall approaches, gardeners start wondering “When to Harvest Butternut squash” in a way that it could be stored without damage.

-- Harvesting mature squash at right time will give you best storing butternuts.
+- Harvesting mature squash at right time will give you the best-storing butternuts.

 - Use sharp shears to cut rather than pulling from the vine.

-- Cut from atleast 2 inches of tan cracky stem of butternut.
+- Cut from at least 2 inches of the tan cracky stem of butternut.
 In this way, squash pulp will be protected from bacteria and fungi.

-- If you are expecting frost in your zone, try to harvest a day or two before frost start.
-Sever cold weather or frost can worst for your squash.
+- If you are expecting frost in your zone, try to harvest a day or two before frost starts.
+Severe cold weather or frost can be worst for your squash.

 - If butternuts are not ripe and frost hits, carefully cover your squash with a sheet or blanket.

 - Use improperly harvested squash (without stem or with naked pulp) as soon as possible and not store for long.
-They are more susceptible of bacterial attack.
+They are more susceptible to bacterial attacks.

 How to Cut Butternut Squash Easily

-Cutting butternut squash is simply as easy as to eat a squash dish!
+Cutting butternut squash is simply as easy as eating a squash dish!

 Yes, this is so simple to cut butternut squash by cutting with a sharp knife or pruners at a distance from rind without damaging it.